Enter the mass of an object and its velocity to calculate its current kinetic energy. This can also be calculated through momentum and mass.

 Time elapsed = 4s

 - First, we need to calculate the velocity of this object.
 For a more detailed explanation on how to find the velocity of an object, click here.
-For our purposes we know that velocity is equal the change in position divided by time.
+For our purposes, we know that velocity is equal to the change in position divided by time.
 So 20m/4s = 5m/s.